 Because social science degrees relate to the study of human behavior, societies and other aspects of humanity, graduates are often suited for jobs in public service.
 Career options may include those of research assistants, market analyst and social workers.
 Job information for these options is discussed below.

 Sometimes called market research analysts, these individuals use their bachelor's degrees in social sciences to qualify for entry-level analyst positions that benefit from a knowledge of human behavior.
 These professionals create surveys to gauge consumer attitudes and preferences.
 Everything from the design of a product's packaging to how it is promoted and where it is distributed is decided based on the results of consumer surveys.
-The BLS notes that market research analysts earned a median of $60,800 annually, per BLS data.
+The BLS notes that market research analysts earned a median of $62,150 annually as of May 2015, per BLS data.

 Many large agencies require a bachelor's degree in social work for their entry-level positions, but smaller community agencies might be more lenient and allow those with degrees in sociology, psychology and related social sciences to fill these jobs.
 A social science major's understanding of human behavior and thought processes can prove quite valuable to a social worker.
 A social worker often chooses to specialize in a certain area such as children, family and school or medical and public health, but the goal of all of these professionals is to help clients improve quality of life by dealing with personal problems.

-In 2015 social workers earned a median wage of $42,120 per year, while the median annual salary for social workers specializing in mental health and substance abuse was $40,970, according to the BLS.
+In 2015 social workers earned a median wage of $45,900 per year, while the median annual salary for social workers specializing in mental health and substance abuse was $42,170, according to the BLS.
 Child, family and school social workers earned a median salary of $42,350.